ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 Modern machine learning is able to see patterns for themselves.
 Machines are able to understand the patterns we see and to see patterns in high dimensional space that we are not built to comprehend.
 This 'getting out of the way of the machine' is a major paradigm shift in computer and data science.
 It's most prevelant in computer vision and language problems because modern neural networks can take advantage of the structure in images and text.

+Giving machines the ability to see and understand language allows machine learning to generalize into different domains.
+The same vision models can be used for collision detection in autonomous driving or for spotting cancer in x-rays.
+The same language models can be used to both listen to and respond in conversations on any topic.

+This ability to see and learn can be used in almost any industry.
+It's hard to think of a vertical industry that machine learning won't transform.
+The limiting factor is usually digitization.
+Internet technology is already digitized, whereas many medical records or energy systems are not.

 ## modern deep learning

+Since deep learning is what everyone is excited about, lets dig into it a bit deeper (ha).

 Deep learning refers to neural networks with multiple layers.
 How many are needed before a network is deep depends on who you talk too.
 Simple networks such as a three layer fully connected network can be used to solve a variety of problems.
 This is in contrast to massive convolutional or recurrent networks that can have 20 or more layers.